chrysn/resource-directory-replication/draft-amsuess-core-rd-replication.md

 Origin Server from {{?RFC7252}}

+Examples in which URI paths like `/rd` or `/rd-lookup/res` are used assume that those URIs have been obtained before by an RD Discovery process;
+these paths are only examples, and no implementation should make assumptions based on the literal paths.

 # Goals of upscaling

 The following sections outline different reasons why a Resource Directory should be scaled beyond a singe device.